archlinux/aur/README.md

 ## Planned Features

-In the future I plan to add more sites (twitter, flickr, wikimedia, pinterest, maybe more), and the ability to scare multiple subreddits simultaniously.
-Also more options: to change the sort method, narrow down by upvotes, start searching at different dates, etc.
+In the future I plan to add more sites (twitter, flickr, wikimedia, pinterest, maybe more), and the ability to scrape multiple subreddits simultaneously.
+Also more options: to change the sort method, narrow down by upvotes, start/end searches at different dates, etc.

 I would also like to add the ability to scrape whole reddit accounts, and possibly accounts on the external sites.
 Reddit accounts are becoming [their own subreddits](https://www.reddit.com/60p3n1) anyway.
 Also potentially different download methods to increase speed and better handle parallel downloads.